This gentleman on the left here is a highly skilled, well renowned and respected woodworker with thousands of students and followers around the world.

 It has been a real pleasure to see some of the responses that have come from people, far and wide, who have purchased Paul's book.

 “The pictures are very well done – something I find a lot of similar books don't do right.
 This is a great book to pick up if you are wanting to learn more about hand tools and the traditional woodworking approach.” – Jessica

 “This has to be the most definitive book on woodworking hand tool use out there.
-All the hints, tips and techniques are relevant for todays woodworker.” – Edward Flynn
+All the hints, tips and techniques are relevant for the woodworker.” – Edward Flynn

-“A quality read and excellent source of information.” – kind words from an anonymous contributor “Paul Sellers’ passion for hand tools is contagious.” – Terry
+“A quality read of information.” – kind words from an anonymous contributor “Paul Sellers’ passion for hand tools is contagious.” – Terry

 And this sent to Paul from Denmark via Facebook:

 “DeardoMr Sellers and coworkers.
 It has been with much anticipation, that I now finally lay my eyes on my copy of your book and DVD.
 I am blown away by the quality of the book.
 It is built with the same passion as the production of your videos and this radiates from the book’s quality.”

 I have thoroughly enjoyed meeting and working with Paul and Joseph Sellers.